H-Prize: Creation

 In October 2008, the Hydrogen Education Foundation of Washington, D.C. was selected to administer the H-Prize along with SCRA, a South Carolina research foundation.

 Prizes

-In August 2009, the Office of Energy Efficiency and Renewable Energy (EERE) of the U.S. Department of Energy announced a $1 million prize for innovative hydrogen storage materials which would be awarded in February 2011.
+In August 2009, the Office of Energy Efficiency and Renewable Energy (EERE) Fuel Cell Technologies Office (FCTO) of the U.S. Department of Energy announced a $1 million prize for innovative hydrogen storage materials which was to be awarded in February 2011.
 However, the prize was never awarded as no competitor met the competition requirements.

-In March 2014, EERE announced plans for a $1 million H2 Refuel H-Prize, and the Prize competition was launched in October 2014.
+In March 2014, EERE FCTO announced plans for a $1 million H2 Refuel H-Prize, and the Prize competition was launched in October 2014.
 The competition focused on developing small hydrogen refueling stations that can generate hydrogen from electricity or natural gas and dispense it to vehicles at least 1 kg at a time.
 The winner, SimpleFuel, was announced in January 2017, after building a prototype system and successfully completing the testing period.
 SimpleFuel was a consortium of three companies, PDC Machines, Ivys, Inc, and McPhy Energy North America.